anyeelog/anyeelog/README.md

 <h3>👩🏻‍💻 About me</h3>

-<strong>I'm a Frontend Developer based in Barcelona who is...</strong>
+<strong>I'm a Fullstack Developer based in Barcelona who is...</strong>

 <ul>
   <li>💻 Passionate about coding</li>